najwanaamane/ParkinsonsPredict/README.md

 Linear regression shows modest performance (R² of 0.13), indicating it struggles to capture the complexity of the data.
 Neural networks offer solid results with an R² of 0.81, highlighting their ability to model nonlinear relationships.

-### Discussion on Unexpected Results: Surprising or Hard-to-Interpret Elements
+### Discussion on Unexpected Results: Interpretations

-The low performance of the SVM model may be attributed to its sensitivity to parameters and the need for optimization.
+The low performance of the SVM model may be attributed to its sensitivity to parameters and the need for optimization(MultiOutputRegressor).
 Linear regression, while straightforward, may lack the capacity to model complex relationships present in the data.

 ### Conclusion

 The decision tree and neural network models demonstrated superior performance in this benchmark model selection.
-Among these models, the neural network (ANN) showcased the best performance with an R² of 0.81.
-Therefore, the neural network model was chosen for deployment in the Flask application (`model_flask.py`).
+Among these models, the neural network (ANN) was then chosen for deployment in the Flask application (`model_flask.py`).

 ### Usage